 The Barbarian Nurseries is published in the UK by Sceptre...

 You can hear my interview with Karen Grigsby Bates of NPR's Morning Edition here.

-...and will also be published in French by Belfond, in Italian by Stile Libero, in German by Piper Verlag, in Canada by Harper Collins Canada, and in an Audio Book version by Blackstone Audio.
+...and is available in French from Belfond, in Italian from Einaudi, in German from Piper, in Canada by Harper Collins Canada, and in an Audio Book version by Blackstone Audio.

 I've also written many essays and several hundred newspaper stories.
 These days, I write a weekly column for the Los Angeles Times, my hometown newspaper--my father used to deliver it.

 Some years back, I got an MFA in Creative Writing at the prestigious fiction writing program at UC Irvine.

 And for a decade, I was a National and Foreign Correspondent for the L.A.
 Times.
 Below, a picture of me taken by one of my sons when I was the Mexico City Bureau Chief of the L.A.
 Times.